 The quirky name stuck after a duck hunter apparently missed his target and cried out “Oh, hell!”

 The gift shop was fascinating, as was the mailbox where you can send friends and family a postcard from Hell.

 The volcanic rock exposed outside the back of the shop added to the atmosphere of hell and damnation, especially with its own little devil smiling menacingly at visitors.

-Our final stop was Calico Jack’s Bar and Grill on Seagate beach where, at last, I got my first taste of my dream Caribbean island beach.
+Our final stop was Calico Jack’s Bar and Grill on Seagate beach where, at last, I got the first taste of my dream Caribbean island beach.

-Catching the tender back the ship was a sad moment.
+Catching the tender back to the ship was a sad moment.

 Did I tell you I like Cayman?
 God, I love it!
 Would we go back to the Cayman Islands?